russelljjarvis/Spike2Vec.jl/README.md

 # Completed Upgrades:

 * Models can be simulated as 16Bit Float (to simulate the effect of reduced precision).
-Note 16Bit precision on CPU is not supported by CPU hardware, 16bit precision could only result in simulation speedups on GPUs.
+Note 16Bit precision on CPU is only "emulated" as it is not supported by real CPU hardware, 16bit precision can feasibly speedup GPU simulation though.
 * Low precision models have a tendency to cause Inf, and NaN values, so these values are now cleaned during simulation.
 * Adaptive Exponential Integrate and Fire Neuron.
 * More unit tests.